-For optimum performance, always follow the recommendations listed below:
+For optimum performance, always follow these recommendations:

 - Handle the drive carefully and by its external metal chassis.
-Keep your hands away from the printed circuit boards, components, and printed circuit (flex) cables. - If possible, work on a cushioned surface, and do not drop the tape drive onto the work surface. - If you move tape drive to an environment that is colder or warmer than its previous environment, keep the drive in its package and allow the package to reach the current room temperature.
+Keep your hands away from the printed circuit boards, components, and printed circuit (flex) cables. - If possible, work on a cushioned surface, and do not drop the tape drive onto the work surface. - If you move the tape drive to an environment that is colder or warmer than its previous environment, keep the drive in its package and allow the package to reach the current room temperature.
 This prevents potential data loss or damage to the tape drive.
-Allow one hour of acclimation for each 10 degrees C (18 degrees F) difference between the ship or storage temperature and the room temperature.
+Allow one hour of acclimatization for each 10 degrees C (18 degrees F) difference between the ship or storage temperature and the room temperature. - Note: If you are installing the auto-docking version of this device on your system, the remainder of this chapter does not apply to your system.
+See your system documentation for information about the auto-docking feature.